The Gregory Shapen Public Health Fellowship

 Explore a Career in Public Health

-The Gregory Shapen Public Health Fellowship is a summer fellowship intended to encourage undergraduate students from underrepresented populations (Black/Indigenous/People of Color (BIPOC), low-income, LGBTQIA+) to apply for employment and pursue careers in public health or community medicine.
-Up to six qualified applicants will be selected for the fellowship.
-Howard Brown Health’s Center for Education Research and Advocacy (ERA) will offer a community-based comprehensive experience working in an LGBTQ+ focused health center to encourage professional development of future leaders and provide training in project management skills in public health and the nonprofit sector.
+The Gregory Shapen Public Health Fellowship is a summer fellowship intended to encourage undergraduate students from underrepresented populations (Black, Indigenous, and people of color (BIPOC), low-income, LGBTQ+) to apply for employment and pursue careers in public health or community medicine.
+Howard Brown Health’s Department of Education will offer a community-based experience working in an LGBTQ+ focused health center to encourage professional development of future leaders and provide project management training in public health and the nonprofit sector.
+Howard Brown Health encourages applications from historically marginalized students who are interested in public health, research, and working in community health.

-2024 Program Timeline
+2025 Program Timeline

 Application Requirements